Barton Robinson and his family find a home-A true story WC 1471

 “Are you sure that isn’t too close?”
 She teased.

-“Father, look! there're Indians here.”
-James yelled and pointed down the road to a group of Indians moving along side the road toward them.
+“Father, look! there are Indians here.”
+James yelled and pointed to a group of Indians moving almost single file down the road toward them.
 Some rode and others walked.

 “How do you know they're Indians?”
 Barton asked.
 He tapped Herbert to slow the carriage.
 The horse shook her head and pawed at the ground.
 Herbert held her in check, speaking in low tones to calm her.